 Want to make it easier for your visitors to find what they’re looking for on your website?
 Letting them filter search results gives them all the tools they need to drill into your content and find what they want.

 In this post, I’ll show you how to create a custom search form that lets visitors search and filter any content on your site.
-You’ll be able to do this with zero code required thanks to a combination of Toolset and Elementor (but mostly via Toolset!
-The Elementor part is optional).
+You’ll be able to do this with zero code required using Toolset.

 - People/service providers

 - Real estate listings

 - Job listings

 Or, you can also just use these tactics to create a custom search and filter form for your regular blog posts.
 You could give readers the ability to filter search results by category/tag, author, and more.